pjfontillas/morningstar/README.md

 ## Testing
 Selenium, Mocha, and Chai are used to test this module.
-Run `mocha ./lib/Search/test.js` while in the project directory for the test specific to this module. chromedriver.exe that matches your Chrome build version should be either in your path or project directory. chromedriver.exe included in project is ChromeDriver version 123.0.6312.122.
+Run `mocha ./lib/Search/test.js` while in the project directory for the test specific to this module. chromedriver.exe (or just chromedriver for mac/linux) that matches your Chrome build version should be either in your path or project directory. chromedriver included in project is ChromeDriver version 123.0.6312.122.
 For the latest version see [Chrome for Testing availability](https://googlechromelabs.github.io/chrome-for-testing/).
 For older versions see [Older Releases](https://chromedriver.chromium.org/downloads).

 ## Future/WIP
 With more time we can: